Blue Cash Everyday® Card from American Express review

 Get up to 3% cash back on select categories, plus a welcome offer up to $300.

 finder.com’s rating: 4.5 / 5.0

-- Pick something else if you spend very heavily on groceries and gas, or if you want flexible rewards.
+- Pick something else if you want to earn more than 3% back on groceries and 2% back on gas, or if you need to make balance transfers.